Creating and running circuits

 failure_probability = 0

-for bitstring, count in bitstring_counts.items():
+for bitstring, probability in bitstring_results.items():

 is_failure = dot_mod2(b, bitstring)